-- the sufficiency of our existing cash and cash equivalents and marketable securities to fund our future operating expenses and capital expenditure requirements; - our ability to obtain funding for our operations, including funding necessary to develop and commercialize ACU193, subject to necessary regulatory approvals; - the ability of our clinical trials to demonstrate the safety and efficacy of ACU193, and other positive results; - the therapeutic potential of ACU193, including its potential for improved safety and efficacy, as compared to other monoclonal antibodies approved and or in development, as well as the expectations concerning the INTERCEPT-AD trial; - the success, cost and timing of our development activities, nonclinical studies and clinical trials; - the timing and focus of our future clinical trials, and the reporting of data from those trials; - our plans relating to commercializing ACU193, subject to obtaining necessary regulatory approvals; - our ability to attract and retain key scientific and clinical personnel; - our ability to contract with third-party suppliers and manufacturers and their ability to perform adequately; - our reliance on third parties to conduct clinical trials of ACU193, and for the manufacture of ACU193 for nonclinical studies and clinical trials; - the success of competing therapies that are or may become available; - our plans and ability to obtain or protect our intellectual property rights, including extensions of existing patent terms where available or the use of data market exclusivity to provide protection from generic or biosimilar versions of our product; - the scope of protection we are able to establish and maintain for intellectual property rights covering ACU193 and technology; - potential claims relating to our intellectual property; - existing regulations and regulatory developments in the United States and other jurisdictions; - our ability to obtain and maintain regulatory approval of ACU193, and any related restrictions, limitations and/or warnings in the label of any approved product candidate: - our plans relating to the further development and manufacturing of ACU193, including additional therapeutic indications which we may pursue; - our ability to develop and maintain our corporate infrastructure, including our ability to design and maintain an effective system of internal controls;

-- our financial performance; - the effects of the ongoing COVID-19 pandemic, geopolitical events such as the pending conflict with Russia and Ukraine; and - our expectations regarding the time during which we will be an emerging growth company under the JOBS Act.
+- the sufficiency of our existing cash and cash equivalents and marketable securities to fund our future operating expenses and capital expenditure requirements; - our ability to obtain funding for our operations, including funding necessary to develop and commercialize sabirnetug, subject to obtaining necessary regulatory approvals; - the ability of our clinical trials to demonstrate the safety and efficacy of sabirnetug, and other positive results; - the therapeutic potential of sabirnetug, including its potential for improved safety and efficacy as compared to other monoclonal antibodies approved and or in development, as well as the expectations concerning the INTERCEPT-AD and ALTITUDE-AD clinical trials; - the success, cost and timing of our development activities, nonclinical studies and clinical trials; - the structure, timing and focus of our future clinical trials, and the reporting of data from those trials, including our plans to amend the ALTITUDE-AD protocol to change the current Phase 2/3 study to a Phase 2 standalone study, and our plans with respect to the initiation of our planned Phase 2 clinical trial of sabirnetug; - our plans relating to commercializing sabirnetug, subject to obtaining necessary regulatory approvals; - our ability to attract and retain key scientific and clinical personnel; - our ability to contract with third-party suppliers and manufacturers and their ability to perform adequately; - our reliance on third parties to conduct clinical trials of sabirnetug, and for the manufacture of sabirnetug for nonclinical studies and clinical trials; - the success of competing therapies that are or may become available; - our plans and ability to obtain or protect our intellectual property rights, including extensions of existing patent terms where available or the use of data market exclusivity to provide protection from generic or biosimilar versions of our product; - the scope of protection we are able to establish and maintain for intellectual property rights covering sabirnetug and technology; - potential claims relating to our intellectual property; - existing regulations and regulatory developments in the United States and other jurisdictions; - our ability to obtain and maintain regulatory approval of sabirnetug, and any related restrictions, limitations and/or warnings in the label of any approved product candidate; - our plans relating to the further development and manufacturing of sabirnetug, including additional therapeutic indications we may pursue; - our ability to develop and maintain our corporate infrastructure, including our ability to design and maintain an effective system of internal controls; - our financial performance; and - our expectations regarding the time during which we will be an emerging growth company under the Jumpstart Our Business Startups Act of 2012 ("JOBS Act").

 You should not rely on forward-looking statements as predictions of future events.
-The outcome of the events described in these forward-looking statements is subject to risks, uncertainties and other factors described under the header "Risk Factors" and elsewhere in this Annual Report on Form 10-K. Moreover, we operate in a very competitive and rapidly changing environment.
+The outcome of the events described in these forward-looking statements is subject to risks, uncertainties and other factors described under the header "Risk

+Factors" and elsewhere in this Annual Report on Form 10-K. Moreover, we operate in a very competitive and rapidly changing environment.
 New risks and uncertainties emerge from time to time, and it is not possible for us to predict all risks and uncertainties that could have an impact on the forward-looking statements contained herein.
 The results, events and circumstances reflected in the forward-looking statements may not be achieved or occur, and actual results, events or circumstances could differ materially from those described in the forward-looking statements.